nowakowskir/php-jwt/README.md

 ### TokenDecoded

 This class is representation of decoded token.
-It consist of header and payload.
+It consists of header and payload.

 You can get decoded token from your encoded token using ```$tokenEncoded->decode()```.
 In result, you will get new object of ```TokenDecoded``` class.